mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-00.md

 - Your laptop (development machine): Win, MacOS or Linux that you have **administrator rights**.
 - Active Azure Subscription with **Contributor access** to create or modify resources and permissions.

-- Access granted to Azure OpenAI in the desired Azure subscription.
+- Access to Azure OpenAI in the desired Azure subscription.
-Currently, access to this service is granted only by application.
-You can apply for access to Azure OpenAI by completing the [form](https://aka.ms/oai/access).
-Ensure that you register for approval to access and use the Azure OpenAI models before attending the workshop.
-The approval process may take up to 48 hours to complete.
 - Latest version of Azure CLI
 - Latest version of Visual Studio or Visual Studio Code